 If we put the deficiencies of these arguments to one side and, for the sake of argument, accept that the defendant should remain anonymous until he or she is convicted, there still remain important principled and practical difficulties to be considered.

 Where, in principle, should the line be drawn between offences that should attract defendant anonymity and those which should not?
 Why should anonymity only be preserved for sexual offences?
 Why should these defendants, in particular, be in a privileged position?
 What about the offences of murder, downloading child pornography, domestic violence?
 All these, depending on the circumstances, will cause distress and severe damage to a person’s reputation.

 One can certainly sympathise with Le Vell and others, who have suffered considerably from being wrongly accused by anonymous complainants.
 However, this should not be a reason to depart from the important principle of open justice in relation to defendants.
 The reasons for complainant anonymity in sexual offences trials, as derogation from open justice, are clear, powerful, widely accepted and can be justified as an exceptional circumstance.
 The same, it is submitted, cannot be said for defendant anonymity, notwithstanding the very understandable feelings of the defendant.

 Richard Glover (@MurphyEvidence)

-*For a further discussion of ‘PII’ and the development of Closed Material Procedures, see Chs.
-13 & 14: Glover & Murphy,'Murphy on Evidence', 13th edition, Oxford University Press (2013)
+*For a full explanation of the burden of proof, see my book: Glover & Murphy, 'Murphy on Evidence' , 13th edition, Oxford University Press (2013)